 Stat commands are incredibly useful if used pragmatically and provide a quick insight in your game’s performance.
 Make sure you add stats conservatively, as they are only valuable if you get actionable statistics to potentially optimize.
 They add a small performance hit themselves and any stat that is useless just adds to your code base and pollutes your stats view.

-Don’t forget to check out my other C++ Content or follow me on Twitter!
+You might be interested in my other C++ Content or follow me on Twitter!